Zatfer17/kowalski-core/README.md

 # kowalski-core

-`kowalski-core` is a hackable terminal-based [PKMS](https://www.reddit.com/r/PKMS/comments/1ae7spf/what_is_pkm/?tl=it) for the AI era.
+`kowalski-core` is a terminal-based [PKMS](https://www.reddit.com/r/PKMS/comments/1ae7spf/what_is_pkm/?tl=it).
 You can use it to take notes or save read-it-later content.

 ## Setup